YakshaLang/YakshaEditor/README.md

 ## Why use this editor?

 - It's a text editor with syntax highlighting for Yaksha.
+- Autosave feature.
+- Autocomplete for library input.

 ## Why Not to use?

-- You are probably better off using JetBrains IDE (such as CLion with Yaksha plugins) or vs code.
+- You are probably better off using your favorite text editor.
-- Just a text editor.

 ## LICENSE ⚖️